Lebanese Spinach Stew

 - Toast the pine nuts with olive oil, if using.
 Set aside.

-- Add Fresh baby spinach and cook for few minutes.
+- Add fresh chopped spinach and cook for few minutes.
+Remove from heat, add fresh squeezed lemon juice.

 - Sprinkle with toasted pine nuts and serve over rice.